Gabriella439/post-rfc/voice-feminization.md

 This means that you should focus primarily on resonance and airflow at first before worrying about pitch.
-A common mistake that most people make is assuming that pitch is the most important part of vocal feminization and that is (in my view) very wrong or at best highly misleading.
+A common mistake that most people make is assuming that pitch is the most important part of vocal feminization and that is (in my view) wrong or at best highly misleading.

 TODO: Recording showing the elements of a voice

-### What is resonance?
+### Resonance overview

 Resonance is the main thing that feminizes your voice.
-Resonance will sound bright/brassy and you will feel your throat and/or nose "buzz" in new places when you practice brightening resonance.
+Increasing resonance is sometimes called "brightening" your resonance.
+In isolation, brightening resonance will make your voice sound brassy and you will feel your throat and/or nose "buzz" in new places.

-Anything you do to make your vocal tract throat smaller (including, but not limited to, raising your larynx) will brighten your resonance and feminize your voice.
+Anything you do to make your vocal tract throat smaller will brighten your resonance and feminize your voice.
+The most common and effective way to do this is to raise your larynx, but there are other ways you can modulate resonance, such as by shaping your tongue or mouth.

 A good sign that you're not brightening your resonance enough is that your voice doesn't sound feminine enough to your own ears.

+"One simple trick" I see trans women commonly share for brightening resonance is to try to speak as if your voice is coming from the top back of your vocal tract instead of coming from your chest.
+If you do this correctly you will naturally raise your larynx when attempting to speak in this way.

 TODO: Link to recording teaching how to train resonance

-### What is airflow?
+### Airflow overview

 Airflow is how much air you muster in order to speak.
 The greater the airflow the more "breathy" your voice is, both figuratively (the way it